Espreccino/PepperTalkSDK-iOS/README.md

 <a id="requirements"></a>
 # Requirements

-* The SDK runs on devices with iOS 7.0 or higher.
+* This SDK is compatible with applications running on devices with iOS 7.0 or higher.

 <a id="sdkintegration"></a>
 # SDK Integration